WBH RSA

 Describe your research and its purpose/applications

 I study the intersections of personal narrative/memoir, feminist rhetorics, and composition pedagogy.
-My dissertation advances a more robust rhetorical definition of memoir by looking at how women who define themselves as professionals in the fields of American comedy, politics, and protestant Christianity--women like Tina Fey, Ali Wong, Sonia Sotomayor, and Nadia Bolz-Weber--build their ethos in their professional memoirs.
+My dissertation argues for the rhetorical value of memoir, by examining the contemporary professional memoirs of women who are public figures in the male-dominated rhetorical fields of American comedy, politics, and protestant Christianity--women like Tina Fey, Ali Wong, Sonia Sotomayor, and Nadia Bolz-Weber.
+In particular, I examine how these writers build their ethos in their professional memoirs and how their rhetorical choices and the ensuing audience uptake reflect the professional norms of their fields and the societal values of their cultural moments.
 My master's thesis explored the intersection between composition pedagogy, creative nonfiction (spiritual autobiography), and the spiritual/religious lives of emerging adult undergraduate students.

 “Becoming Ethical Researchers: Graduate Students on the Messiness of Learning Research Methodologies,” Watson Conference on Rhetoric and Composition, October 2018 (Louisville, KY)